braze-inc/braze-docs/_docs/_api/objects_filters/messaging/apple_object.md

 ## Apple push action button object

-You must include the `category` field in the Apple Push Object to use iOS push action buttons.
+You must include the `category` field in the Apple push object to use iOS push action buttons.
 Including the `category` field will display any associated push action buttons; only include the `buttons` field if you want to additionally define the buttons' individual click actions.
 The Braze SDK provides a set of default push action buttons for you to use shown in the following table.
 You can also use your own buttons if they have been registered in your app.

 ### Apple push action button object for Braze default buttons